INFO

 EVENING STANDARD

-Major festival invitations include the Cheltenham International, Edinburgh Fringe, Newbury, Brighton and Canterbury Festivals, along with solo appearances at Cadogan Hall, Purcell Room, Wigmore Hall (RAM Wigmore Award Finalist), St. John’s Smith Square (with pianist John Lill) and the Queen Elizabeth Hall.
+Major classical festival invitations include the Cheltenham International, Edinburgh Fringe, Newbury, Brighton and Canterbury Festivals, along with solo appearances at Cadogan Hall, Purcell Room, Wigmore Hall, St. John’s Smith Square and the Queen Elizabeth Hall.
 With a passion for new music she has commissioned over forty new works supported by the PRS Foundation, Vaughan Williams Trust and Britten Pears.

-As a soloist Sarah’s international tours have included New Zealand, South Africa, Ireland and Belgium and has had recital performances in Brunei (Borneo, with pianist Simon Lepper), Africa’s Harare International Festival (with marimba player Mike Hamnett) and the USA.
-Sarah also was awarded the Gerald Finzi Scholarship to travel across the North of India and to foothills of the Himalayas with her “Indian Odyssey” project.
-Most recently she has performed and tutored in the Middle East in Oman.
+As a concerto & recital soloist Sarah’s international tours have included New Zealand, South Africa, Ireland and Belgium, Brunei (Borneo, with pianist Simon Lepper), Africa’s Harare International Festival (with marimba player Mike Hamnett) and the USA.
+In 2020 Marici Saxes were invited to tour China in an exciting fourteen day journey around the finest concert halls!
+Sarah also was awarded the Gerald Finzi Scholarship to travel across the North of India and to foothills of the Himalayas with her “Indian Odyssey” project as well as performing and tutoring in the Middle East in Oman.